gargibairagi0606/Simple-HTTP-Web-Server/README.md

 - Delivering static content over TCP
 - Handling common HTTP status codes such as 200 OK and 404 Not Found

-Advanced features such as HTTPS, encryption, concurrency, and databases are intentionally excluded to keep the focus on core networking concepts.
+Advanced features such as HTTPS, encryption, concurrency, and database integration are intentionally excluded so that the experiment remains focused on understanding the fundamental working of the HTTP protocol over raw TCP sockets without additional abstraction layers.

 ## How the Server Works